Damp, Mould and Condensation

 • Use a fungicidal cleaner or other recommended product that is available from shops or decorating outlets to clean mould from walls, ceilings and paintwork and make sure you follow the instructions

-• Wash or dry clean mouldy clothes and shampoo carpets.
+• Wash or dry clean mouldy clothes and shampoo carpets

-If the problem continues please contact us Reporting a Repair | WATMOS and we will arrange for a surveyor to visit your home.
+If the problem continues please contact us Reporting a Repair | Watmos and we will arrange for a surveyor to visit your home.

 Tips for preventing & reducing condensation, mould & damp in your home